 ‘Tis the season and those in the northern hemisphere are wrapping up in their winter best, drinking mulled wine under sparkling lights, and indulging in comfort food.
 However, for those in the southern hemisphere, the Christmas season is quite the opposite.

-I moved from New Zealand to Paris in September 2020.
+I moved from New Zealand to Paris four years ago.
 Just a few months later, I experienced my first-ever winter Christmas.
 Back home, Christmas time falls at the start of our summer.
 Therefore, for the 22 years before I’d spent the holiday season on sandy beaches and enjoying long summer nights outdoors.

-For those who are new to the winter experience like me, or if you’re just a Christmas enthusiast, here are some things you can do to truly embrace the winter magic of Christmas in Paris.
+For those of us who did not grow up with the winter experience like me, or if you’re just a Christmas enthusiast full stop, here are some things you can do to truly embrace the winter magic of Christmas in Paris.

 Visit the Big Department Stores